feklistoff/CarND-Finding-Lane-Lines/Writeup_Project_1.md

 ---

-> This pipeline shows good results on test videos as well as on the challenge one.
+> This pipeline shows good results on two test videos as well as on the challenge one.

 ### 2. Identify potential shortcomings with your current pipeline